kirkch/JUnitMosaic/README.md

 would require much longer.

+# Run N jobs concurrently

+JUnitMosaic.runConcurrentlyAndWaitFor is useful when one needs to run N tasks concurrently and not continue until they have all completed.
+The method takes N instances of runnable, starts them all, waits for them to start as thread creation can take awhile and then unleashes them all at the same time.
+The method does not return until all of the tasks have returned.

+The following example spins up two threads which each grab the name of the running thread and stores it into a collection for assertion later on.

+    @Test( threadCheck=true )
+    public void runConcurrentlyAndWaitFor() throws MultipleFailureException {
+        final List<String> jobThreadNames = new Vector<>();

+        Runnable job1 = new Runnable() {
+            public void run() {
+                jobThreadNames.add( Thread.currentThread().getName() );
+            }
+        };

+        Runnable job2 = new Runnable() {
+            public void run() {
+                jobThreadNames.add( Thread.currentThread().getName() );
+            }
+        };

+        JUnitMosaic.runConcurrentlyAndWaitFor( job1, job2 );

+        Collections.sort( jobThreadNames );

+        List<String> expected = Arrays.asList( "ThreadingTests.runConcurrentlyAndWaitFor0", "ThreadingTests.runConcurrentlyAndWaitFor1" );
+        Assert.assertEquals( expected, jobThreadNames );
+    }

 ### Concurrent Stochastic Testing

-When testing that a piece of code is thread safe, it is useful to be able to spin up multiple threads that each exercise the same code together.

-JUnitMosaic.multiThreaded spins up n threads that perform invokes the same supplied function and collects the results returned by each call.
+JUnitMosaic.multiThreaded spins up n threads that invokes the same supplied function and collects the results returned by each call.

 The following example shows how a stack could be tested for thread safety.
 Each thread adds n